 Depreciation is the systematic allocation of the depreciable amount of an asset over its useful life.

-Depreciated replacement cost (DRC) is a method of valuation that provides the current cost of replacing an asset with its modern equivalent asset less deductions for all physical deterioration and all relevant forms of obsolescence and optimisation.
-Where DRC is used as the valuation methodology, authorities should use the ‘instant build’ approach at the valuation date and the choice of an alternative site will normally hinge on the policy in respect of the locational requirements of the service that is being provided.
+Depreciated replacement cost (DRC) is a measurement technique that provides the current cost of replacing an asset with its modern equivalent asset less deductions for all physical deterioration and all relevant forms of obsolescence and optimisation.
+Where DRC is used as a measurement technique authorities should use the ‘instant build’ approach at the valuation date and the choice of an alternative site will normally hinge on the policy in respect of the locational requirements of the service that is being provided.
+Authorities should follow specific public sector guidance, including that issued for local authorities, on the approach to DRC measurement.

 Exchange transactions are transactions in which one entity receives assets or services, or has liabilities extinguished, and directly gives approximately equal value (primarily in the form of cash, goods, services, or use of assets) to another entity in exchange.